Search

 • Winter conditions: optimum temperature of 22°C with an acceptable range of 20-23.5°C

-NOTE: CSA indicates both of these conditions are based on Table 3 from ASHRAE Standard 55, at 50% relative humidity and average air speed of <0.15 m/s.
+NOTE: CSA indicates both of these conditions are based on the ASHRAE Standard 55, at 50% relative humidity and average air speed of <0.15 m/s.
+CSA also indicates that this range of temperatures is based on an assumption that people would dress in the summer to be slightly cool (that is, wear lighter-weight clothing), while people in the winter dress to be slightly warm (wear heavier-weight clothing).

 What humidity level should an office be?